syncfusion-content/blazor-docs/blazor/chart/chart-annotations.md

 ---
 layout: post
-title: Chart Annotations in Blazor Chart Component | Syncfusion
+title: Annotation in Blazor Charts component | Syncfusion
-description: Learn about Chart Annotations in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Annotation of Syncfusion Charts (SfCharts) component and more.
 platform: Blazor
 control: Chart
 documentation: ug
----

----
-title: "Annotation in Blazor Charts component | Syncfusion"

-component: "Charts"

-description: "Learn here all about Annotation of Syncfusion Charts (SfCharts) component and more."
 ---

 # Annotation in Blazor Charts (SfCharts)